 This new spam filter should keep your inbox cleaner from now on!

-Two weeks after launching the new spam filter I already have some interesting stats to share:
+Exactly one year after I've implemented the new spam filters, I have some interesting stats to share about how effective it's been!